bravo-2018/Assessments/Trinh-Huynh-Week-2.md

 #### 1. Name all of the data types in Javascript, mark which are primitives.

   //Your Answer
+  Primitive Types:
+  - Null
+  - Undefined
+  - Boolean
+  - Number
+  - String
+  - Symbol

   //Googled Answer
+  Note:  Symbol is new in ECMAScript 6

 #### 2. Look at this Javascript and try to predict, what will the browser's console show?